Ty Burrell: Career

 In the 2008 Marvel film adaptation of the comic The Incredible Hulk Burrell played Leonard Samson (without superpowers) who had a short relationship with Betty Ross.

-He had a large role as realtor Phil Dunphy in the acclaimed ABC situation comedy Modern Family which is also created by Christopher Lloyd and Steve Levitan.
+He had a lead role as Realtor Phil Dunphy in the acclaimed ABC situation comedy Modern Family which was also created by Christopher Lloyd and Steve Levitan.
 For his performance, he received eight consecutive Primetime Emmy Award nominations for Outstanding Supporting Actor in a Comedy Series (2010–2017), winning the award twice in 2011 and 2014.

 He also received nominations for the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Comedy Series for his role, sharing the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series with his co stars.
 He was the recipient of the individual SAG award in 2014, defeating Alec Baldwin, who had previously won the award seven years in a row.

 Burrell also appears as Phil in commercials for National Association of Realtors.

 In November 2014, Burrell signed an overall deal with 20th Century Fox Television to develop his own comedy projects.
 In July 2020, his overall deal with 20th Century Fox continued with the establishment of his own production company, Desert Whale Productions.

 His web series Boondoggle, loosely based on Burrell's own life, debuted in June 2016 on ABC.com and ABCd.
 He was nominated for the Primetime Emmy Award for Outstanding Actor in a Short Form Comedy or Drama Series in July 2017.

-Other ventures
+Ventures and charity work

 Burrell owns The Eating Establishment, a restaurant in Park City, Utah, as well as two bars in Salt Lake City called Bar X and Beer Bar, located next to each other with interconnecting doors.

 When the COVID-19 pandemic shut down Salt Lake City's bars and restaurants in March 2020, Burrell and his wife used $100,000 of their own money to create Tip Your Server, a crowd-sourced online fund to help out-of-work wait staff in Utah, where they had previously kept their main residence.

 Personal life

-Burrell married his girlfriend Holly on August 18, 2000.
+Burrell married his wife, Holly, on August 18, 2000.
 They resided in New York City until moving to Salt Lake City in 2008.
 They still own a two-bedroom apartment in New York's Astoria neighborhood, which they rent out.
 At one point, they relocated to Southern California for Burrell's work on Modern Family.
 In March 2010, Burrell said that they had adopted a baby girl and another girl two years later.
+Burrell and his family moved to Salt Lake City from Los Angeles after Modern Family ended in 2020.
+In interview with People, he said that he has "no regrets" about moving his family there, as it is "a great place to raise the kids".

-Burrell is a self-described lifelong fan of the Oregon Ducks, Portland Trail Blazers, New York Mets, and St. Louis Rams (now known as the Los Angeles Rams after their relocation to California).
+Burrell is a self-described lifelong fan of the Oregon Ducks, Portland Trail Blazers, New York Mets, and the Los Angeles Rams.